-The -- a lot of times they basically leave 1 it to the community to accept what happens, whether it's 2 murder or suicide or questionable death, they have this 3 attitude that we'll let the Indians work it out with 4 themselves.
+1 The a lot of times they basically leave 2 it to the community to accept what happens, whether it's 3 murder or suicide or questionable death, they have this 4 attitude that we'll let the Indians work it out with 5 themselves.
 We got too much else off-reserve to deal with.
-5 6 So, again, where the police used to come in to the Cheslatta office and sit down and take their hats 7 off and either make a cup of coffee now for the last 20 8 9 plus years, they walk through the door with flak jackets on.
-Well (Boy), you can't pat them on the back or touch 10 them, they're just so rigid.
-11 We've had some good constables, Native and 12 non-Native, come through Burns Lake.
-And just about the 13 time they get a level of comfort and respect in the 14 15 community, they're gone.
+6 So, again, where the police used to come in 7 to the Cheslatta office and sit down and take their hats 8 off and either make a cup of coffee now for the last 20 9 plus years, they walk through the door with flak jackets 10 on. $\frac{\text{Well}}{\text{Boy}}$, you can't pat them on the back or touch 11 them, they're just so rigid.
+12 We've had some good constables, Native and 13 non-Native, come through Burns Lake.
+And just about the 14 time they get a level of comfort and respect in the 15 community, they're gone.
 Transferred.
-The last one who came, and she's up here now, she took the (inaudible) [name 16 redacted pursuant to Rule 55] case and reopened it, 17 18 attempted to.
+The last one who 16 came, and she's up here now, she took the (inaudible) [name 17 redacted pursuant to Rule 55] case and reopened it, 18 attempted to.
 Did a meticulous amount of evidence 19 collection, re-interviews.
-She actually found the car [five words redacted pursuant to Rule 55].
-She went to her 20 senior people in Prince George and they didn't want to open 21 the case because it would be too much manpower and cost, 22 when she had clear evidence.
-23 the reservation way or outside the reservation.
-1 2 MS. CAITLIN HENDRICKSON: So I just want to 3 go back to Chassidy for a moment.
-[Two lines redacted pursuant to Rule 55]?
-4 5 MR. MIKE ROBERTSON: Yeah.
-6 MS. CAITLIN HENDRICKSON: [One line redacted] 7 pursuant to Rule 55].
-MR. MIKE ROBERTSON: Yes.
-8 9 MS. CAITLIN HENDRICKSON: [One line redacted] 10 pursuant to Rule 55].
-MR. MIKE ROBERTSON: [One line redacted] 11 12 pursuant to Rule 55].
-13 MS. CAITLIN HENDRICKSON: They take any 14 documentation that a person wants to provide and [one line 15 redacted pursuant to Rule 55] ---MR. MIKE ROBERTSON: Yeah.
-16 17 MS. CAITLIN HENDRICKSON: --- to bring to 18 your statement because ---19 MR. MIKE ROBERTSON: Sure.
-MS. CAITLIN HENDRICKSON: --- [one line 20 redacted pursuant to Rule 55]; right?
-So ---21 MR. MIKE ROBERTSON: Yeah.
-22 MS. CAITLIN HENDRICKSON: --- [two lines 23 24 redacted pursuant to Rule 55] -- your statement didn't make 25 it ---
+She actually found the car 20 [five words redacted pursuant to Rule 55].
+She went to her 21 senior people in Prince George and they didn't want to open 22 the case because it would be too much manpower and cost, 23 when she had clear evidence.
+24 And, you know, again, that's what we put up 25 with.
+And I'm sure other people have similar stories of

+1 the reservation way or outside the reservation.

+2 MS. CAITLIN HENDRICKSON: So I just want to

+3 go back to Chassidy for a moment.
+[Two lines redacted

+4 pursuant to Rule 55]?

+5 MR. MIKE ROBERTSON: Yeah.

+6 MS. CAITLIN HENDRICKSON: [One line redacted

+7 pursuant to Rule 55].

+8 MR. MIKE ROBERTSON: Yes.

+9 MS. CAITLIN HENDRICKSON: [One line redacted

+10 pursuant to Rule 55].

+11 MR. MIKE ROBERTSON: [One line redacted

+12 pursuant to Rule 55].

+13 MS. CAITLIN HENDRICKSON: They take any

+14 documentation that a person wants to provide and [one line

+15 redacted pursuant to Rule 55]

+16 MR. MIKE ROBERTSON: Yeah.

+17 MS. CAITLIN HENDRICKSON: to bring to

+18 your statement because

+19 MR. MIKE ROBERTSON: Sure.

+20 MS. CAITLIN HENDRICKSON: [one line

+21 redacted pursuant to Rule 55]; right?
+So

+22 MR. MIKE ROBERTSON: Yeah.

+23 MS. CAITLIN HENDRICKSON: [two lines

+24 redacted pursuant to Rule 55] your statement didn't make

+25 it